 Three Acadia University master’s students from New Brunswick, Nova Scotia, and Ontario are the 2020 recipients of the Arthur Irving Academy Scholarships in Environmental Studies.

-For students pursuing studies in environmental science, biology, environmental and sustainability studies, or environmental geoscience, these are significant awards in Canada, offering financial assistance as well as mentorship and research project options valued at $20,000 over two years.
+For students pursuing studies in environmental science, biology, environmental and sustainability studies, or environmental geoscience, these are significant awards in Canada, offering financial assistance as well as mentorship and research project options over two years.

 The 2020 recipients are Bruce Malloch from Little Lepreau, New Brunswick; Kristen Noel from Enfield, Nova Scotia; and Anika Smithson from Orangeville, Ontario.